FIND AFFORDABLE SCHOOLS

 One of the first physician assistant programs in Ohio, the University of Toledo’s PA program was the first master’s PA in the state.
 Today, this PA school stands tall, preparing compassionate physician assistants through innovative education and rigorous clinical training.
 Here, you will master skills in a cutting-edge environment that is equipped with a cadaver lab and one of the nation’s best simulation centers.
 Furthermore, the team-based education model fosters interprofessional collaboration and provides opportunities to work with students coming from 11 other health-care professions.
 Besides, active community service through its free care clinics the college offers volunteering opportunities that not only hone professional skills but also enhance the health of the region’s underserved populations.
 Evidently, program graduates, equipped with marketable skills, provide patient-care not only throughout the country but also across the globe.

-This is a three-year program that requires you to complete 103 credits.
+Program Details: This is a three-year program that requires you to complete 103 credits.
 In the first year, you will master anatomy, human physiology, healthcare teams & systems, patient evaluation, diagnostics & therapeutic skills, clinical medicine, pharmacology, and health promotion & disease prevention.
 In the second year, you gather knowledge of diagnostic & therapeutic skills, clinical genetics, principles of research & statistics, and behavioral science.
 From the second term onwards of the second year, you go through clinical rotations at various sites across the state.
 The program ends with a scholarly project where you apply the acquired knowledge to complete a project presentation.

 Similar to other physician assistant programs in Ohio, you are required to submit an online application through CASPA.
 Preferably, you must also submit a supplemental application through the college’s website.
 To qualify, you must have a bachelor’s degree with a minimum GPA of 3.40.
 Additionally, the college requires you to have healthcare experience and shadowing hours with a licensed PA.